dcdanko/MD2/README.md

 Microbes include all unicellular organisms and so are extremely rich and diverse.

-**The Microbe Directory (TMD)** is a collective research effort to profile and annotate more than 30,000 microbial species that include Bacteria, Archaea, Virus, Fungi, and Algae.
+**The Microbe Directory (TMD)** is a collective research effort to profile and annotate more than 200,000 microbial species that include Bacteria, Archaea, Virus, Fungi, and Algae.

 TMD aims to:

->* Provide a curated list of microbes from three kingdoms: Archaea, Bacteria and Eukarya
+>* Provide a curated list of microbes from three domains: Archaea, Bacteria, Eukarya and Virus.
->* Compile microbial data from different [databases](#first) and [studies](#second) into a single one
+>* Compile microbial data from different [databases](#first) and [studies](#second) into a single one.
 >* Give a phenotypic and ecologic description of microbial species [parameters](#third).
+>* Annonante the microbiome where taxa have been identified.
 >* Make microbial data handy to everyone!

 ---